 Q6.
 What is London's most visited attraction?

-In 2023, the British Museum ranked first among the most visited tourist attraction in London, with nearly 5.8 million visitors a year, followed by The Natural History Museum in South Kensington with 5.7 million and Tate Modern with 4.7 million visitors a year.
+A: In 2023, the British Museum ranked first among the most visited tourist attractions in London, followed by The Natural History Museum in South Kensington and Tate Modern.

 Q7.
 What is the cheapest time of year to visit London?